eeemons/malihaPolyTex/README.md

 4. A real authentic web app feel
 5. Dark mode
 6. Prelaoder loading screen
+7. Animation on color change
+8. Keyboard listner to change color

 # There is also a live link of the app demo at-
 https://color-picker-by-maksudul-haque.netlify.app/